open-cloud/open-cloud.github.io.old/devguide_exampleservice.md

         return super(ExampleTenantForm, self).save(commit=commit)
 {% endhighlight %}

-See notes above on `ExampleServiceAdmin` - this configures the fields for the Tenant admin UI.
+See notes above on `ExampleServiceAdmin` -- this configures the fields for the Tenant Admin GUI.

 {% highlight python %}
 class ExampleTenantAdmin(ReadOnlyAwareAdmin):